London

 The London palace that invented the cocktail and the art of English hospitality.

-The Savoy has occupied the bend in Strand since 1889, and we spot immediately the entrance reserved for black taxis coming against the flow.
-The rooms blend Edwardian wood panelling, Italian marbles and onyx bathrooms, some overlook the Thames, others the quieter inner courtyard.
+The Savoy has occupied the bend on Strand since 1889, and we spot the entrance reserved for black taxis straight away.
+The rooms blend Edwardian wood panelling, Italian marbles and onyx bathrooms, some overlook the Thames, others the quieter interior courtyard.
 The Art Deco pool in black and gold tiling remains one of London's most photogenic.
-The Savoy Grill serves dry-aged meats under coffered ceilings, the American Bar has been mixing Martinis since 1893.
+The Savoy Grill serves dry-aged meats under coffered ceilings, the American Bar mixes Martinis since 1893.
 We tested room service at 23h, impeccable, linen napery and silverware.
 From 982 € a night, the rate reflects the address and history, not the room size (often compact for a palace). ✨

 What makes this hotel unique